UshashiP/NYC-311-data/README.md

 Detailed picture of the functions:
 Functions:
 - ### def preprocess_data(input_file, output_file, geocode_missing=False):
-This is the main function that orchestrates the preprocessing of raw 311 data.
-It handles missing values, validates essential columns, and saves the cleaned dataset.
+The main preprocessing function handles missing values, validates key columns, and saves the cleaned dataset.
+It loads raw data, validates columns with defined actions (e.g., drop, fill, or validate_geo), and prints dataset stats before and after processing.
+Finally, it saves the cleaned data and returns a pandas dataframe.
-Loads raw data from the specified CSV file and print the dataset's initial shape and missing values.
-Defines a list of columns to validate and their respective actions (drop, fill, or validate_geo).
-Iterates through the columns and handle missing values based on the specified action.
-Prints the final shape and missing values after preprocessing.
-Saves the cleaned data to the specified output path.
-Returns a cleaned pandas.DataFrame.
 - ### def handle_missing_values(df, column, action, *args, geocode_missing=False):
-Handles missing values for a specific column based on the provided action.
+Handles missing values in a column based on the specified action: drop rows, fill with a value, or validate latitude/longitude (drop, impute, or geocode).
+Modifies the DataFrame in place.
-Counts the number of missing values in the column.
-Based on the action:
-drop: Drop rows with missing values in the column.
-fill: Fill missing values with the specified fill value.
-validate_geo: Validate latitude and longitude, either dropping, imputing, or geocoding missing values.
-Returns none (modifies the DataFrame in place).
 - ### def validate_geospatial(df, geocode_missing):
-Validates the latitude and longitude columns, handling missing values either by dropping rows, imputing with borough averages, or geocoding.
+Validates latitude and longitude by handling missing values: drops rows (<1% missing), geocodes if enabled, or imputes with borough medians.
+Modifies the DataFrame in place.
-Calculates the percentage of missing coordinates.
-If missing coordinates are less than 1% of the dataset:
-Drops rows with missing coordinates.
-If geocode_missing is True:
-Attempts geocoding using the incident_address column.
-Otherwise:
-Imputes missing values using the median latitude and longitude of the respective borough.
-Returns none (modifies the DataFrame in place).
 - ### def geocode_missing_coordinates(df):
-Uses the geocoder library to fill missing latitude and longitude values based on the incident_address column.
-Counts and prints the number of missing values for latitude and longitude.
+Uses the geocoder library to fill missing latitude and longitude using the incident_address.
+Counts missing values, attempts geocoding for each row, updates coordinates if successful, and prints geocoding results.
+Modifies the DataFrame in place.
-Iterates through rows with missing coordinates:
-For each row, use the incident_address to fetch latitude and longitude.
-If geocoding is successful, update the row with the fetched coordinates.
-Print a message indicating success or failure for each row.
-Prints the final count of missing values after geocoding.
-Returns none (modifies the DataFrame in place).

 ### aggregation.py
 Aggregates data by created_date_hour and complaint_type.
-Outputs data/aggregated.csv.
+Output - data/aggregated.csv.
 The task explicitly suggests creating a column named created_date_hour, implying aggregation at the hour level.
 Following this guideline ensures consistency with the expectations of the challenge.
 Including minutes, seconds, and milliseconds makes the visualization extremely messy, especially for time-series plots.
 By grouping data into hourly intervals, patterns and trends became more apparent and easier to interpret.

 ### visualization.py
-Generates an interactive multi-line plot of complaint trends over time.
-The visualize_data() function generates an interactive multi-line time-series plot using aggregated data.
-It reads the input CSV file, validates necessary columns, converts the time column to a datetime format, and creates a Plotly line chart where each line represents a different complaint_type.
-The plot is saved as an HTML file, allowing users to interact with it, hover over data points, and analyze complaint trends over time.
-Outputs data/interactive_visualization.html.
+Generates an interactive multi-line time-series plot of complaint trends using Plotly.
+Reads aggregated data, validates columns, and creates an HTML file with hoverable lines for each complaint type.
+Output - data/interactive_visualization.html.

 ### spatialdata_processing.py
 The spatial_processing function generates an interactive choropleth map to visualize complaint counts by Neighborhood Tabulation Area (NTA).
-Using preprocessed 311 data and NTA shapefiles, it processes the data spatially, aggregates complaints by neighborhood, and outputs the map in an interactive HTML format using Folium.
-Key steps:
-- Loads Preprocessed Data: Reads the cleaned data and verifies the presence of latitude and longitude columns.
-- Filters by Complaint Type: Extracts only the rows corresponding to the specified complaint type.
-- Creates GeoDataFrame: Converts filtered data into a GeoDataFrame for spatial operations.
-- Reprojects Data: Ensures spatial consistency by reprojecting the data to match the CRS of the NTA shapefile.
-- Spatial Join: Associates each complaint with its corresponding NTA using a spatial join.
-- Aggregate Counts: Aggregates complaint counts for each NTA.
-- Merge with NTA Boundaries: Merges the aggregated counts back into the NTA shapefile for visualization.
-- Reprojects to WGS84: Converts the data to WGS84 (required for Folium compatibility).
-- Creates Map: Adds a choropleth layer to show complaint counts using color gradients.
-Outputs data/interactive_choropleth_plotly.html.
+It reads the preprocessed data, verifying latitude and longitude columns, and filters rows based on the specified complaint type.
+It converts the filtered data into a GeoDataFrame for spatial operations and reprojects it to match the CRS of the NTA shapefile, ensuring spatial consistency.
+A spatial join associates complaints with their respective NTAs, and complaint counts are aggregated for each area.
+The aggregated counts are merged back into the NTA shapefile for visualization.
+The data is then reprojected to WGS84 for compatibility with Folium.
+Finally, an interactive map is created with a choropleth layer that visualizes complaint counts using color gradients.
+Output - data/interactive_choropleth_plotly.html.

 ---